allen-morales/covid_data/README.md

 - **Orchestration:** Leverages Dagster for workflow orchestration and asset management.
 - **Testing:** Includes unit and integration tests for data pipelines.

+## Technologies Used

+- **Python**
+  The primary programming language for data processing, orchestration, and utility scripts.

+- **dbt (Data Build Tool)**
+  Used for data modeling, transformation, and analytics engineering with SQL.

+- **Dagster**
+  Orchestration framework for building, running, and monitoring data pipelines and assets.

+- **DuckDB**
+  Embedded analytical database used for fast, in-process data storage and querying.

+- **Pandas**
+  Python library for data manipulation and analysis.

+- **Docker**
+  Containerization platform to package and run the application in isolated environments.

+- **Docker Compose**
+  Tool for defining and running multi-container Docker applications.

+- **pytest**
+  Testing framework for writing and running unit and integration tests.

 ## Project Structure

 ```